 The first inner for loop initializes array cnt.
 The second loop counts the number of records to be assigned to each bin.
-The third loop sets the values in cnt to their proper indices within array B. Note that the index stored in cnt[j] is the last index for bin j; bins are filled from the bottom.
+The third loop sets the values in cnt to their proper indices within array B. Note that the index stored in cnt[j] is the last index for bin j; bins are filled from high index to low index.
 The fourth loop assigns the records to the bins (within array B).
 The final loop simply copies the records back to array A to be ready for the next pass.
-Variable rtoi stores r^i for use in bin computation on the i'th iteration.
-Figure 7.12 shows how this algorithm processes the input shown in Figure 7.11.
+Variable rtoi stores $r^i$ for use in bin computation on the i'th iteration.
+Figure 7.19 shows how this algorithm processes the input shown in Figure 7.17.